Best Brakes for E-Bikes 2025: Complete Upgrade Guide for Maximum Stopping Power - Loam Goat

 This really depends on your terrain, riding style and brake compound.
 Sintered pads will last the longest so check your pad amount monthly until you have a good idea of the wear rate.

-Ready to upgrade?
+Not sure where to begin?
 Start with our Brake Finder to get compatible pads, browse our rotor selection, or check out the Lewis brake systems for a complete upgrade.

 Back to blog